Queen's University Faculty of Law: Admissions

 Most accepted applicants have completed a four-year university program.
 The preference is to accept those applicants who have an honours undergraduate degree, and many admitted students have attained graduate degrees as well.
 Acceptance into Queen's Law is highly competitive, with about 2,400 applicants vying for around 160 positions.
-The average LSAT score of accepted applicants is 163 and the average undergraduate GPA is 3.73 in the general category.
+The average LSAT score of accepted applicants is 163 and the average undergraduate GPA is 3.8 in the general category.

 The Faculty Board and Queen's University Senate voted to change the LL.B. degree to a Juris Doctor (J.D.) designation to reflect the fact that the vast majority of Queen's Faculty of Law's graduates enter the program with at least one university degree.

 Joint degrees

-The Faculty of Law at Queen's University currently offers a Juris Doctor program (J.D.) and a graduate program in law (LL.M.).
-In addition, combined degree programs include a Masters of Industrial Relations (M.I.R.), Masters of Public Administration (M.P.A.),Masters of Arts in Economics (M.A.) and a Queen's School of Business Masters of Business Administration (M.B.A.).
-The Faculty of law also has a doctoral program.
+The faculty of law at Queen's University currently offers a Juris Doctor program (J.D.) and a graduate program in law (LL.M.).
+In addition, combined degree programs include a Master of Industrial Relations (M.I.R.), Master of Public Administration (M.P.A.), Master of Arts in economics (M.A.) and a Queen's School of Business Master of Business Administration (M.B.A.).
+The faculty of law also has a doctoral program.